thinktandem/isna-vuepress/src/library/law/vilain_aaas_2005.md

 title: "Biology, the Law, and Definitions of Sex (Eric Vilain)"
 ---

+# Biology, the Law, and Definitions of Sex (Eric Vilain)

 <p>Media Briefing at American Association for Advancement of Science <a href="/node/691">Symposium on Biology, the Law, and Definitions of Sex</a> (February 18)  </p>

 <p><a href="http://www.uclaaccess.ucla.edu/cfm/access_faculty.CFM?FacultyKey=430">Eric Vilain, M.D., Ph.D.</a>  <br />